 LEDs also have the advantage of low power consumption, which means they can light up your garden gazebo for many hours.
 With battery-powered LEDs, you also don’t need a cable to the mains power supply.

 As a substitute for the torches that would create an atmospheric light around the frame of the garden gazebo, you can also use solar outdoor lights.
-These save you the trouble of laying wires, using a solar panel to charge automatically during the day and starting to glow when it gets dark.
+These save you the trouble of laying wires, using a solar panel to charge automatically during the day and glow when it gets dark.
 So light up your outdoor shelter around the exterior too and make it a highlight in the garden – or at your next party.